-Home equity is the portion of your home that you’ve paid off — your stake in the property, as opposed to the lender’s.
-For many homeowners, home equity is their most valuable asset.
-The best part of home equity is that it often increases without you having to do anything more than making your regular monthly mortgage payment.
+Home equity is the portion of your home you’ve paid off — in other words, your stake in the property as opposed to the lender’s.
+In practical terms, home equity is the appraised value of your home minus any outstanding mortgage and loan balances.

 Because home equity is the difference between your home’s current market value and your mortgage balance, your home equity can increase in a few circumstances:

-- When you make mortgage payments.
 The easiest way to increase your home’s equity is by reducing the outstanding balance on your mortgage.
-Every month when you make your regular mortgage payment, you are paying down your mortgage balance and increasing your home equity.
+Every month when you make your regular mortgage payment, you’re paying down your mortgage balance and increasing your home equity.
 You can also make additional mortgage principal payments to build your equity even faster.

-- When you make home improvements that increase your property’s value.
 Even if your mortgage principal balance remains the same, increasing the value of your home also increases your home equity.
-Just keep in mind that some home renovations add more value than others, research before starting a renovation project if your goal is to increase home equity.
+Just keep in mind that some home renovations add more value than others.

-- When the property value rises.
 Often (but not always), property values rise over time.
-This is called appreciation, and it can be another way for you to build your home equity.
-Because your property increasing in value depends on several factors, such as your location and the economy, there’s no way to tell how long you’ll have to stay in your home to expect a decent rise in value.
-However, looking at the historical price data of homes in your area may give you some insight as to whether home prices have been trending upward or downward.
+This is called appreciation, and it can be another way for you to build equity.
+Because your property increasing in value depends on several factors, such as location and the economy, there’s no way to tell how long you’ll have to stay in your home to see a rise in value.
+However, looking at the historical price data of homes in your area might give you some insight as to whether values have been trending upward or downward.

 To calculate the equity in your home, follow these steps:

 - Get your home’s estimated current market value.
-What you paid for your home a few years ago or even last year may not be its value today.
-You can use online home price estimator tools, but consider talking to a local real estate agent to get a more accurate measurement of your home’s market value.
-A lender may order a professional property appraisal to determine your home’s market value.
+What you paid for your home a few years ago or even last year might not be its value today.
+You can use online home price estimator tools, but consider talking to a local real estate agent or licensed appraiser to get a more accurate measurement of your home’s market value.

 - Subtract your mortgage balance.
 Once you know the market value of your home, subtract the amount you still owe on your mortgage and any other debts secured by your home.
 The result is your home equity.